Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 ### Example Usage
 In this chapter this Asset is explained by going through the Demo experiment step-by-step once.
+* **Note:** In order to work, the *ObservationPerEvaluation.csv* in *Assets/BOforUnity/BOData/BayesianOptimization/LogData* has to be empty (except of the header row).
+You can also delete the file completely, which will generate a new clean file in the process.

 1. Press the play button in the top middle of the screen
 2. Press the next button in the screen and wait for the system to load.
 Then press next again.
 3. Now, the simulation is shown.
 In this case you can see two shapes with colors to evaluate.